The Crochet Crowd

 Mikey's Crochet Sweater at The Pond

-I will show below how to marl the yarn using two or more strands of yarn.
-It changes the look, especially in colour-changing yarn like Red Heart Roll With it Melange.
+I will show below how to marl the yarn using two or more strands.
+It changes the look, especially in colour-changing yarn like Red Heart Roll With It Melange.

 Hat Mikey is Wearing